Nath9319/Project1/replit.md

 ## Overview

-MindSync is a collaborative journaling platform that allows individuals, couples, and groups to track emotional patterns, important conversations, and meaningful moments through timestamped entries.
-The application is built as a full-stack web application using modern technologies with a focus on real-time collaboration and emotional wellness tracking.
+MindSync is a collaborative note-taking and emotional tracking platform designed for individuals, couples, and groups to document emotional patterns, important conversations, and meaningful moments.
+Unlike social media apps, MindSync focuses on collaborative note-taking where users can add individual emotional triggers and create group notes to help members understand each other better.
+The application features color-coded activity tracking to highlight different types of user activities and interactions.

 ## User Preferences